Kilimanjaro: Why You Should Take the Northern Route

 The view matters.
 That's especially true on a multiday trek.
 A good view keeps your spirits up.
 On the North Side vistas are unimpeded.
 Below your trail are vast plains stretching out across Kenya, including Amboseli National park where those iconic photos are taken of elephants with snow-capped Kili in the background.
 Uphill and to your right, the sun blazes off the ice towers of the northern glaciers.
 This is the Southern Hemisphere, so the north side is the sunny side, making for warmer, cheerier, hiking days.
 That's not to say the North Side isn't beautiful too, but it's more crowded.
 In some seasons the South is more wet and foggy.

-he continued growth of travel and tourism has many good outcomes.
+The continued growth of travel and tourism has many good outcomes.
 Increased visitation to natural areas puts money in the pockets of local populations, it lends dollars to support conservation efforts, and the more wild spaces are appreciated the more likely they will be preserved.
-But too many people in too small a space will inevitably do damage.
-More people means more waste, more trash, more erosion, and more damage to fragile soils and plant life.
-On Kilimanjaro, simply by choosing the road less traveled you are doing a part to protect this fragile ecosystem.
-That is why we only outfit this one route.
+There are communities that benefit from the less traveled Northern Route, so going this route supports jobs and businesses in an area where it is needed most.

 You do not need to be super fit to trek Kilimanjaro.
 If you are fit enough to go on an all day hike, you are already fit enough to climb Kilimanjaro.
 There is no need for running, marathoning, weightlifting, etc. Although these activities may help, and probably won’t hurt.
 Walking is the way to top Kilimanjaro and likewise vigorous and regular walking is a great way to train.
 As is often the case, when climbing Kilimanjaro, your mind is your strongest muscle.